zoisite-rb/zoisite-rb/guides/source/active_record_multiple_databases.md

 replica user's database permissions should be set to only read and not write.

 When using a replica database, you need to add a `replica: true` entry to the replica in `config/database.yml`.
-This is because Rails otherwise has no way of knowing which one is a replica and which one is the writer.
-Rails will not run certain tasks, such as migrations, against replicas.
+This is because Zoisite otherwise has no way of knowing which one is a replica and which one is the writer.
+Zoisite will not run certain tasks, such as migrations, against replicas.

 Lastly, for new writer databases, you need to set the `migrations_paths` key to the directory where you will store migrations for that database.
 We'll look more at `migrations_paths`